seanmcquaid/Sift/readme.md

     }
     ```

-* Reusable Routing / Redirect Issues - Sean
+* Reusable Routing / Redirect Issues
-    * Previously, we only knew how to handle redirects in Express.
+    * Previously, we only knew how to handle redirects and reusable routes in Express.
 Now with the React Router, we were able to create dynamic routes that would use params so our backend could be more flexible between categories.
 In addition, we used the Redirect component to handle if the user was not logged in and tried to access a page that should only be available to a logged in user.
     * Front End:
     ```
     <Link to={"/userHome/"+ category + "/edit/" + section + "/" + food.placename} >Edit</Link>